MongoEngine/mongoengine/docs/guide/querying.rst

-When iterating the results of :class:`~mongoengine.fields.ListField` or :class:`~mongoengine.fields.DictField` we automatically dereference any :class:`~pymongo.dbref.DBRef` objects as efficiently as possible, reducing the number the queries to mongo.
+When iterating the results of :class:`~mongoengine.fields.ListField` or :class:`~mongoengine.fields.DictField` we automatically dereference any :class:`~pymongo.dbref.DBRef` objects as efficiently as possible, reducing the number of queries to mongo.

 There are times when that efficiency is not enough, documents that have :class:`~mongoengine.fields.ReferenceField` objects or